-3. Regarding Google Cloud's documentation, to query metadata information, Metadata-Flavor header must be in all requests.
-In traditional SSRF exploitation, it's not possible to add HTTP header to requests.
-But, as "JSON API" block provides users with the ability to add headers to requests, it's not a problem for an attacker
+3. Regarding Google Cloud's documentation, in order to query metadata information, the Metadata-Flavor header must be in all requests.
+In traditional SSRF exploitation, it's not possible to add the HTTP header to requests.
+But, as the "JSON:API" block provides users with the ability to add headers to requests, it's not a problem for an attacker.

-5. When the chat starts, the HTTP request is sent.
-It's possible to view webhook history in page.
+- 4. The Attacker saves the block and click the "test chat" button. - 5.
+When the chat starts, the HTTP request is sent.
+It's possible to view webhook history in the \\\\\ page.

-In this page, we can see requests and responses that are sent via JSON API block.
+In this page, we can see requests and responses that are sent via the JSON:API block.

-In this response, confidential information such as Kubernetes environment variables, Network interfaces, service accounts, SSH keys are leaked.
+In this response, confidential information such as Kubernetes environment variables, network interfaces, service accounts and SSH keys are leaked.

 Example of leaked data:

 As staging and development environments are accessible, we've tested this vulnerability on those environments.
-There are more local users that uses SSH
+There are more local users that uses SSH, such as: